NC State vs. North Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 North Carolina Stats and Trends

-- North Carolina has played 11 games, with four wins against the spread.

-- The Tar Heels have been underdogs by 6 points or more one time this season and have not covered the spread once.
+- The Tar Heels have yet to cover the spread this season when underdogs by 6 points or more.

-- North Carolina has eclipsed the over/under in 54.5% of its opportunities this year (six times over 11 games with a set point total).
+- North Carolina has eclipsed the over/under in 54.5% of its opportunities this season (six times over 11 games with a set point total).

-- North Carolina is 4-6 against the spread and 6-4 overall when the team scores more than 18.7 points.
+- When North Carolina scores more than 18.7 points, it is 4-6 against the spread and 6-4 overall.

-- North Carolina is 4-7 against the spread and 6-5 overall when the team totals more than 321.4 yards.
+- In games that North Carolina amasses more than 321.4 yards, the team is 4-7 against the spread and 6-5 overall.

-- The Tar Heels have 13 giveaways this season, while the Wolf Pack have 14 takeaways .
+- The Tar Heels have turned the ball over 13 times, one fewer times than the Wolf Pack have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.